Turbo Pascal: Version 4

 Released on 20 November 1987, Version 4 was a total rewrite, with both look and feel and internal operation much changed.
 The compiler generated executables in .EXE format under DOS, rather than the simpler but more restricted .COM executables.
-The by-then-obsolete CP/M and CP/M-86 operating system versions were dropped when Turbo Pascal was rewritten.
+The by-then obsolete CP/M and CP/M-86 operating system versions were dropped when Turbo Pascal was rewritten.
 Version 4 introduced units, and a full-screen text user interface with pull-down menus; earlier versions had a text-based menu screen and a separate full-screen editor.
 (Microsoft Windows was still very experimental when the first version was released, and even mice were rare.)
-An add on package, the Turbo Pascal Graphix Toolbox, was available for Turbo Pascal V4.
+An add-on package, the Turbo Pascal Graphix Toolbox, was available for Turbo Pascal V4.

 Version 5.0

-Colour displays were replacing monochrome; Turbo Pascal version 5.0, released 24 August 24, 1988, introduced blue as the editor's default background color, used by Borland's DOS compilers until the end of this product line in the mid-1990s.
+Colour displays were replacing monochrome; Turbo Pascal version 5.0, released 24 August 1988, introduced blue as the editor's default background color, used by Borland's DOS compilers until the end of this product line in the mid-1990s.
+It also added debugger support for breakpoints and watches.
 Later versions came in two packages with the same version number: a less expensive "Turbo" package, and a "Borland" package with enhanced capabilities and more add-ons.

 Version 5.5

 This version, released on 2 May 1989, introduced object-oriented programming features for the Pascal language, including concept of classes, static and dynamic objects, constructors and destructors and inheritance, which would become the basis for the Object Pascal found in Borland Delphi.
 The IDE uses the default blue colour scheme that would also be used on later Borland Turbo products.
-Other changes to IDE include the addition of a step-by-step debugger to the IDE, and context-sensitive help with description of all built-in functions, and the ability to copying code fragments from help to edit window.
+Other changes to IDE include the addition context-sensitive help with description of all built-in functions, and the ability to copy code fragments from the help to edit window.

 Version 6.0

 Version 6 was released on 23 October 1990.
-Changes from 5.5 include: the addition of inline assembly, the addition of the Turbo Vision library, mouse support, clipboard for text manipulations, multiple document interface supporting up to nine edit windows, and debugger support for breakpoints and watches.
+Changes from 5.5 include: the addition of inline assembly, the addition of the Turbo Vision library, mouse support, clipboard for text manipulations, multiple document interface supporting up to nine edit windows.